PriyanshuPandey92/Notes-App/README.md

+# Notes-Taking-App
+Showcasing my Frontend Skills (Form Validations, State Management, Routing)

+I have mentioned all the required dependencies in 'package.json' so just use : " npm i " to install required node moudules.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.